A Complexity Hierarchy of Shuffles in Card-Based Protocols: Preliminaries

 \subsection{Scramble Shuffle}

-The scramble shuffle (\sh{ss}) rearranges a deck of $n$ cards into a uniformly random permutation, denoted by $S_n$.
+The scramble shuffle (\sh{ss}) rearranges a deck of $n$ cards into a uniformly random permutation, denoted by $S_n$, the symmetric group on $n$ elements.
+This operation is also sometimes called a \emph{perfect shuffle}.
 In practice, this corresponds to scrambling the cards randomly on the table.
-While this is a natural operation commonly performed, the first card-based protocol to formally employ this operation is the zero-knowledge proof protocol for the Sudoku puzzle of Gradwohl et al.~\cite{sudoku}.
+While this is a natural operation commonly performed, the first card-based protocol to formally employ this operation is the copy protocol of Niemi and Renvall~\cite{niemi}.